 On June 22, Ray will participate as the keynote speaker at the CELA and FAIR’s 6th Annual Diversity Summit at UC Hastings College of the Law in San Francisco.
-More information about the event can be seen here.

 Ray, resident in Greenberg Traurig’s Silicon Valley office, has wide-ranging experience in all facets of employee benefits and ERISA matters, including the design, implementation and operation of retirement plans, health and welfare benefit plans, cafeteria plans, fringe benefit plans and non-qualified deferred compensation programs.
 She also counsels clients on the business impact, strategic response, plan design and compliance with health care reform, and regularly advises Fortune 100 companies on issues in mergers, acquisitions, spin-offs and joint ventures.
 Ray has been involved with the ACLU NC for over a decade, having served on the organization’s Executive Committee and also chairing various committees.
 She earned her J.D., with distinction, from Stanford Law School (1994), her M.A. from the University of California, Berkeley (1989) and her B.A. from the University of California, Berkeley (1986).

 About Greenberg Traurig, LLP